Dongx1aoYang/EMG_simulation/README.md

 # EMG_simulation
 This is a ROS practice.
 The task is to write a topic named "simulated_emg".
 In this topic, there is a publisher and a subscriber.
+The practice is based on ROS Noetic, installed on Ubuntu 20.04.

 # Procedures to run the code
 Prepare a catkin workspace.
 The workspace is created under the home directory below.